wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/free

-Editing Reinvented.
-Take your site to the next level and wow your audience, easily in few clicks!
+Editing reinvented.
+Take your site to the next level and WOW your audience!

 == Description ==
 Zedity is an innovative HTML5 editor that enables you to create content with unprecedented possibilities.